-Custom user commands produced using this version of the user command framework (version 2.00) are fully compatible with Dyalog version 13.1 and later; the exception to this is user commands that invoke language features or functionality not supported in the release in which they are run.
+Custom user commands produced using this version of the user command framework (version 2.2) are fully compatible with Dyalog version 16.0 only.
 For compatibility with earlier versions of Dyalog, please contact support@dyalog.com.

 User commands are entered in an APL Session by starting an input line with a] character, for example: